a24hori/a24hori/README.md

-Atsushi Hori, a PhD student of Kyoto University.
+Atsushi Hori, an assistant professor at Seikei University.

 Official Website: https://a24hori.github.io/